seinecle/blog/_posts/2026-05-29-flavors-agentic.md

 - another script (script "B") that picks 20 websites from the json file and executes script A for each of them.
 The placeholders of script A are replaced by the info of the website to be crawled, meaning that the crawler created by the LLM will be specific to this website.
 - I launch script B, check that it works fine, then relaunch it with 20 other websites, etc. until I got 200 websites treated that way.

-To show how vastly more complex this is compared to Flavor #1, let me show you what script A looks like (script written by ChatGPT):
+Let me show you script A (script written by ChatGPT) to illustrate how this approach Flavor 2 involves more complexity than Flavor 1:

 <details>
-**<summary>Long script A — click to expand</summary>**
+<summary><strong>Long script A — click to expand</strong></summary>

     #!/usr/bin/env bash
     set -euo pipefail